 And then fifthly last time we said there is the element of prosperity.
 For one who functions in the will of God there is prosperity in verse 29.
 He says that when I do come to you I know I'll come in the fullness of the blessing of Christ.
 He knows because of past experience.
-He knows the condition of his heart is one of obedience therefore he receives the blessing of God in his life.
-Later he did come to Rome and he did enter into a blessed ministry.
-Even though he was a prisoner he had a tremendous impact and when he wrote while in Rome as a prisoner the epistle to the Philippians, in chapter 1 he talks about his bonds and his afflictions and all of his troubles and all of the other difficulties that were being heaped on him by critics on the outside who were condemning his ministry because he was in prison, in spite of all of this he said Christ is being preached and I rejoice and I'll keep on rejoicing.
+He knows the condition of his heart is one of obedience.
+Therefore he receives the blessing of God in his life.
+Later he did come to Rome and he did enter in a blessed ministry.
+Even though he was a prisoner he had a tremendous impact and when he wrote while in Rome as a prisoner the epistle to the Philippians, in chapter 1 he talks about his bonds and his afflictions and all of his troubles and all of the other difficulties that were being heaped on him by critics on the outside who were condemning his ministry because he was in prison.
+In spite of all of this he said Christ is being preached and I rejoice and I'll keep on rejoicing.
 And over in chapter 4 he continues to rejoice.
 He writes, "Rejoice in the Lord always and again I say rejoice."
 He says, "I know how to be abased, I know how to abound, everywhere and in all things I'm instructed, to be full and hungry, to abound and suffer need, I can do all things through Christ who strengthens me."
 He says, "My God shall supply all your need according to His riches and glory by Christ Jesus."
 He's learned that.
 He knows that.
 He is, even though a prisoner, in a state of blessing and praising God and rejoicing for the goodness of God to an obedient servant.

 So he knew that he would prosper in the spiritual dimension when he functioned in the will of God.
 Precision, providence, planning, priority and prosperity are all elements of ministry in the will of God.
 They are the principles that mark out the person devoted to pleasing the Lord.
 Now all of those are positive.
 I want to go to a negative one tonight.
-And that's our sixth principle in verse 31, this is where we'll pick up our text.
+And that's our sixth principle in verse 31.
+This is where we'll pick up our text.

 This is a negative one and it is the principle of persecution.
 It is also true that someone serving effectively in the will of God is going to experience persecution.
 Notice verse 31, we'll come down to verse 31 and back up to verse 30 in a moment.
-He's asking in verse 30 for people to pray for him and the reason is in 31, "That I may be delivered from them that do not believe in Judea and that my ministry, or my service, which I have for Jerusalem may be accepted by the saints."
+He's asking in verse 30 for people to pray for him and the reason is in 31, "That I may be delivered from them that do not believe in Judea and that my ministry” or my service “which I have for Jerusalem may be accepted by the saints."

 Now the first line is what I want you to grasp, "That I may be delivered from them who do not believe in Judea."
-The word "delivered" is a very interesting word, rhuomai, means to be rescued, to be rescued out of a dangerous life-threatening situation.
+The word "delivered" is a very interesting word.
+Rhuomai means to be rescued, to be rescued out of a dangerous life-threatening situation.
 I want you to pray for my rescue.
 I want you to pray that I will be delivered from a very dangerous situation.

 It was not uncommon for Paul to face danger.
 In fact, it was a way of life.
 He was in danger most of the time.
 He continually asked for prayer because of that.
-In writing to the Corinthians in 2 Corinthians chapter 1 verse 8, "We would not, brethren, have you ignorant of our trouble which came to us in Asia that we were pressed out of measure above strength insomuch that we despaired even of life, we had the sentence of death in ourselves."
-In other words, whatever happened in Asia was nigh unto the end of Paul.
-"But we trust in God who raises the dead, who delivered us from so great a death and continues to deliver in whom we trust that He will yet deliver us.
-You also helping together by your prayers."
+In writing to the Corinthians in 2 Corinthians chapter 1 verse 8, "We would not, brethren, have you ignorant of our trouble, which came to us in Asia that we were pressed out of measure above strength insomuch that we despaired even of life, we had the sentence of death in ourselves."
+In other words, whatever happened in Asia was nigh unto the...the end of Paul.
+"But we trust in God who raises the dead, who delivered us from so great a death and continues to deliver in whom we trust that He will yet deliver us, you also helping together by your prayers."

 So he says to the Corinthians in 2 Corinthians 1:8 to 11, you pray too because we're in great danger day after day after day and you need to pray that God in His grace will deliver us.
 In chapter 4 of 2 Corinthians he says, "We are troubled on every side, yet not distressed; perplexed but not in despair; persecuted but not forsaken; thrown down but not destroyed; always carrying about in our body the dying of the Lord Jesus."
 We always are on the brink of death, he means by that, dying for the cause of Christ.